- Psychology & Spirit

 Since 2002, I have made interfaith work a main focus of my efforts, and founded Interfaith Space, devoted to creating and developing interfaith relationships in the South San Francisco Bay Area.
 At the Interfaith Space website, there are listings of upcoming interfaith events, links to interfaith organizations in the Bay Area and beyond.
 I also edit Bay Area Interfaith Connect, the monthly newsletter from the Interfaith Center at the Presidio in San Francisco.

-I have served as coordinator of interreligious dialogues for the Silicon Valley Conference for Community and Justice, a member of the SouthBay Interfaith Coordinating Committee, a member of the Silicon Valley Partner City Team, and as Chair of the Steering Committee of the Silicon Valley Interreligious Council.
+I have served as coordinator of interreligious dialogues for the Silicon Valley Conference for Community and Justice, a member of the SouthBay Interfaith Coordinating Committee, a member of the Silicon Valley Partner City Team, Chair of the Steering Committee of the Silicon Valley Interreligious Council (SiVIC), and currently as the Chair of the SiVIC Board.

 BibleWorkbench is a lectionary based life-centered biblical resource published by The Educational Center for small group youth and adult education in church and home, for individual study or as an aid to preachers.
 I have been Editor of BibleWorkbench since 2008.